 Anyway.
 I landed with my left-hand fingers first, specifically the middle, ring and pinkie fingers.
 Yes, I’m left-handed.
 I also banged my left knee and whacked my ribs pretty hard on the rim of the cart, but all I cared about, once I determined I was still alive, was my fingers.
 I needed them to hold down the frets on the guitar and play the bass notes on the piano.
 Everything else I could figure out with one hand.
 I’ve done it before.

 As a musician, I always worry about the fingers first.
 Once upon a time in Lincoln City, OR, I fell down the stairs of our rental house.
 I still wince at the memory.
 My injuries were relatively minor but worrisome.
-My sideways-pointing big toe was the doctor’s main concern, but I kept whining about my fingers, two of which were swelling rapidly, and hey, I had a performance in a three days.
+My sideways-pointing big toe was the doctor’s main concern, but I kept whining about my fingers, two of which were swelling rapidly, and hey, I had a performance in three days.
 I didn’t need my big toe, but I definitely needed my fingers.

 This turned out to be not that bad.
 Nothing broken, just bruised and slightly swollen.
 After a few days of ice and rest, they’re almost like new, sore and a little purple but workable.
 I played all weekend.
 Why did I put my hands out to stop my fall?
 It’s instinct.
 Better hands than head, our body says, throwing the hands down before we have a chance to think about it.

 A couple days later, I was chopping berry vines at the side of the house, my hands protected with leather gloves.
-My late husband Fred had left behind this pole saw thing that I had never used, but I just had to get those high vines that were learning on my house.
+My late husband Fred had left behind this pole saw thing that I had never used, but I just had to get those high vines that were leaning on my house.
 So I studied the thing, hung it on a branch, pulled the cord, and it cut!
 Excited, I started cutting everything in sight.
 However, in my enthusiasm, I pulled down too hard right above the chain link fence and whacked the heel of my right hand on the upward-pointing wires hard enough to bruise it.
 It was at that point I thought maybe klutzy musicians should not do their own gardening.
 But then yesterday I pinched a finger in my keyboard stand.
 Another bruise.
 Fingers are in for it no matter what we do.

 Fingers are so vulnerable.
 They stick out at the end of our hands with no protection.
 Without them, it’s hard to play guitar or piano or most other instruments—although I do know two talented men who play well despite missing their left index fingers.
 It doesn’t take much to put you out of business.
 A paper cut in the wrong place, a mashed fingernail, a mosquito bite.
 When people shake my hand too hard, I think: Careful!
 The fingers!